junghyun397/GomokuBot/documents/about-renju-eng.md

  1 . . . . . . . . . . . . . . .
 1
    A B C D E F G H I J K L M N O
 ```
-*...You can win!*
+*...Black can win!*

 ## What is "4-4 Forbid"?

-**4-4 forbid** means **a place where you can make two or more fours with a single move**.
+**4-4 forbid** means **a point where you can make two or more fours with a single move**.
 Even if you can create three fours in a single move, it is 4-4 forbid.

 Remember: forbidden moves are rules designed to solve Black's overwhelming advantage.
 Therefore, all forbidden moves apply only to black.
 White is free to make 4-4 fork to win!